 Elke Laskowski, was born in 1958 in FRG.
 Mother of a daughter, wife.
 Through my studies as a social worker, I came into contact with people who are considered mentally ill, saw their distress, and decided to find another way.
 This is how I became a healer.
 Since 1991, I work in my own office, now in Wunstorf near Hannover.
 My focus is on methods of energy healing; these are Bach flowers, biodynamic body- and aura-work and subtle work with emotions and fears.
 More >

 Peter Lehmann (FRG).
 Born in 1950 in Germany.
 Education in pedagogy.
 Living as independent publisher, author and freelance activist in Berlin.
 In the past and/or presence, working with many organisations (as co-founder, member, board-member, member of the Advisory Council or Chair), among others the Berlin Runaway House, European Network of (ex-) Users and Survivors of Psychiatry, INTAR (International Network Toward Alternatives and Recovery), joint WFMH-MHE (Mental Health Europe, independent European section of [and combined with] World Federation for Mental Health), MFI, NARPA, PSYCHEX (Switzerland), WNUSP.
 Since 2000, co-editor of the Journal of Critical Psychology, Counselling and Psychotherapy.
 In 2010, awarded an Honorary Doctorate in acknowledgement of "exceptional scientific and humanitarian contribution to the rights of the people with psychiatric experience" by the Aristotle University of Thessaloniki.
 In 2011, awarded the Order of Merit of the Federal Republic of Germany by the President of Germany.
-Publications include, Alternatives beyond Psychiatry (2007 / Ebook 2018, edited together with Peter Stastny); Der chemische Knebel Warum Psychiater Neuroleptika verabreichen (The Chemical Gag: Why psychiatrists administer neuroleptics, 1986, 7th edition 2015); Schöne neue Psychiatrie (Brave New Psychiatry, 1996, newly adapted ebook edition 2018), Neue Antidepressiva, atypische Neuroleptika - Risiken, Placebo-Effekte, Niedrigdosierung und Alternativen.
+Publications include, Withdrawal from Prescribed Psychotropic Drugs (2021, edited together with Craig Newnes); Alternatives beyond Psychiatry (2007 / Ebook 2018, edited together with Peter Stastny); Der chemische Knebel Warum Psychiater Neuroleptika verabreichen (The Chemical Gag: Why psychiatrists administer neuroleptics, 1986, 7th edition 2015); Schöne neue Psychiatrie (Brave New Psychiatry, 1996, newly adapted ebook edition 2018), Neue Antidepressiva, atypische Neuroleptika - Risiken, Placebo-Effekte, Niedrigdosierung und Alternativen.
 Mit einem Exkurs zur Wiederkehr des Elektroschocks (New Antidepressants, Atypical Neuroleptics: Risks, placebo effects, low doses and alternatives.
-With a digression to the return of the electroshock (2017, together with Volkmar Aderhold, Marc Rufer and Josef Zehentbauer; ebook 2018).
+With a digression to the return of the electroshock (2017, together with Volkmar Aderhold, Marc Rufer and Josef Zehentbauer; ebook 2021).
 More >

 Mary Maddock.
 Former Ursuline nun and retired music teacher.
 Co-founder of MindFreedom Ireland.
 Has served on Board of ENUSP.
 Currently board-member of MindFreedom International and member of Advisory Board of Peter Breggin's Centre for Empathic Therapy and a keynote speaker at its 2013 Conference in Syracuse, New York.
 She campaigns to abolish electroshock, especially forced electroshock, both nationally and internationally.
 She supports many survivors and their families and set up a local group called Stand by Me and a musical group called A Little Help From My Friends.
 Author of Soul Survivor: A Personal Encounter with Psychiatry (2006) with husband Jim.
 Likes music, people, relaxing in the swimming pool and spoiling her three granddaughters.